 - Sufficiently celebrate the process and award itself as open to all members.

 Engaged and Streamlined Application Process

 - Nominees will be individually notified of their nomination.
 They will create their own login on the AASA SOY portal to complete a shorter version of the application process.
-Nominees will provide their CV and answer two of the four questions presented in the portal by June 15, 2022.
+Nominees will provide only their CV and answer two of the four questions presented in the portal by June 16, 2023.

-- The Distinguished Service Committee will review the basic submitted materials for each nominated candidate between June 15 – July 15 and then select the 2022-2023 New York State Superintendent of the Year.
+- The Distinguished Service Committee will review the basic submitted materials for each nominated candidate between over the summer and then select the 2023-2024 New York State Superintendent of the Year.

 Final Application Process

 The selected New York candidate will be notified after